-Rewilding Europe starts new bison release site in Romanian Carpathians
+Rewilding Europe and WWF-Romania start a new bison release site in Romanian Carpathians

 As part of the larger European bison reintroduction initiative in this region, supported by the European Commission through the LIFE Nature programme, this new bison release site will play an important role in bringing back this species where it once roamed.
 The first two animals were relocated from the Bison Valley Nature Reserve in Brasov county.